utsavkarkee/photosync/docs/docs/administration/postgres-standalone.md

 ## With superuser permission

-Typically Immich expects superuser permission in the database, which you can grant by running `ALTER USER <immichdbusername> WITH SUPERUSER;` at the `psql` console.
+Typically  Photosync  expects superuser permission in the database, which you can grant by running `ALTER USER <immichdbusername> WITH SUPERUSER;` at the `psql` console.
 If you prefer not to grant superuser permissions, follow the instructions in the next section.

 ## Without superuser permission